trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

 The Kafka connector supports topic description files to turn raw data into table format.
-These files are located in the ``etc/kafka`` folder in the Presto installation and must end with ``.json``.
+These files are located in the ``etc/kafka`` folder in the Trino installation and must end with ``.json``.
 It is recommended that the file name matches the table name, but this is not necessary.

-Add the following file as ``etc/kafka/tpch.customer.json`` and restart Presto:
+Add the following file as ``etc/kafka/tpch.customer.json`` and restart Trino:

 .. code-block:: json